Tehran: Islamic Republic

-Following the 1979 Islamic Revolution, Tehran underwent profound transformations in its urban landscape, political structure, and social dynamics.
+Following the 1979 Iranian Revolution, Tehran underwent profound transformations in its urban landscape, political structure, and social dynamics.
 The revolution led to the establishment of the Islamic Republic of Iran, which brought about a shift from a pro-Western monarchy to a theocratic system based on Islamic principles.
 This change was reflected in various aspects of Tehran's development.
 Politically, the revolution resulted in the consolidation of power by forces loyal to Ayatollah Ruhollah Khomeini, the leader of the revolution.
+Several million Tehranis greeted Khomeini's return to Iran.
 This period saw the establishment of new governance structures aligned with Islamic ideologies.

-During the Iran–Iraq War from 1980 to 1988, Tehran was repeatedly targeted by airstrikes and Scud missile attacks, and the war led to substantial infrastructural damage.
+During the Iran–Iraq War from 1980 to 1988 and as a part of the War of the cities, Tehran was repeatedly targeted by airstrikes and Scud missile attacks leading to substantial infrastructural damage.

+21st century

 The 435-meter-high Milad Tower, one of the proposed development projects of pre-revolutionary Iran, was completed in 2007 and has become a famous landmark of Tehran.
 Tabiat Bridge, a 270-meter pedestrian overpass that was designed by award-winning architect Leila Araghian, was completed in 2014.
 The city municipality started planting a large number of imported palm trees, replacing endemic plane trees.
-In June 2025, Tehran was attacked by Israeli airstrikes.
-On June 2025 an unprecedented event in the history of Iran and Tehran took place as people of Tehran committed mass evacuation.
+In the Twelve-Day War of June 2025, Tehran was attacked by Israeli airstrikes and, in an unprecedented move, the people of Tehran committed mass evacuations.
+The city has been under attack in the ongoing 2026 Iran war.
+On 8 March 2026, Israeli strikes on oil depots near Tehran caused the city to be engulfed in a cloud of thick black smoke, causing a dangerous black acid rainfall.
+Residents were advised by Iranian authorities to stay indoors, wear masks when outside, and conserve food and fuel.

+After the ceasefire, Bloomberg reports that Tehran has suffered extensive destruction: buildings torn open, piles of rubble, and neighborhoods partially devastated.
+An analysis by the American agency of the Iranian capital estimates that 2,816 buildings were destroyed there: about 32% were linked to military activities, 25% to industry, 21% to civilian uses, while 19% belonged to the commercial sector and 2% to government infrastructure.
+The municipality of Tehran also states that more than 39,000 residential units were severely damaged by the bombings.